-(However, through the magic and mystery of brisket science, 2 of our best briskets have been with packer grade.)
+(However, through the magic and mystery of brisket science, 2 of our best briskets have been with choice grade.)
 Only you can make the choice of what is right for you at this time.

 What Size of Brisket to Choose

 Next, you’ll want to look at the size and shape of the brisket.
 Size is an easy one because your main goal is to choose the brisket that will feed the number of people you’re feeding.